gdbd/CommonDeployment.ps1/README.md

 # CommonDeployment.ps1
 PowerShell to simplify SharePoint deployment operations

-By default works with all wsp's in currect folder
+By default works with all wsp's in currect folder.

 To limit operation by specific solution, use -Solution parameter PowerShell's auto-suggest file names suported: .\mysolution.wsp